rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 > **Note:**The `trustagent.env` answer file must contain user credentials for a
 > user with sufficient privileges.
 The minimum role required for
-> performing provisioning is the "trustagent\_provisioner" role.
+> performing provisioning is the "AttestationRegister" role.

 > **Note:**If the Linux Trust Agent is installed without being Provisioned, the
 > Trust Agent process will not actually run until the Provisioning